INTERN WITH US

 Assist in ideating, creating content and executing special projects for HealthServe's various communication channels and campaigns.

-Helping with administrative tasks relating to the management of volunteers and interns.
+Helping with tasks relating to the management and recruitment of volunteers and interns.

 Assist in creating and updating volunteer orientation and training programs.

-Assist in organising orientation and introductory talks to external bodies.
+Assist in organising orientations and educational talks to external bodies.

 Help to plan and execute engagement activities and events to grow and develop HealthServe’s community.